kalanicraig/AHRDiachronicConversation/AHRArticle.md

 ## The historiographic stakes of late 19th-century Caribbean history

 **Major edits for this section will happen in Word.
-Kalani will
+Kalani will paste back in**

 At first glance, US historiography on the Spanish-Cuban-American War (1895-1898) may seem extensive.
 However, most of what has been written privileged the US perspective on the war, mostly focused on the moment when the United States militarily intervened in the ongoing armed conflict between Spain and Cuba, and justified their actions as a fulfillment of their moral duty to help Cubans gain their independence.[^1-1]